corbado/example-passkeys-php-symfony/README.md

 ## 2. Setup

+> :warning: **If you are using a windows machine**: Make sure to execute `git config --global core.autocrlf false` before cloning this repository to prevent git from changing the line endings of the bash scripts.
+(Docker will not be able to find the scripts if git does this)

 ### 2.1.
 Prerequisites

 Please follow the steps in our [setup guide](TODO: Link) to create and configure a project in our [developer panel](https://app.corabdo.com).